flaxsearch/flaxcode/flax_search_service/docs/api.rst

    `results`.
 Note that this is not the rank of the last result in `results`.
  - `results`: (list) A list of dictionaries, one for each result, in increasing order of rank.
 Each dictionary may have the following members:

    - `rank`: (integer) The rank of the result, where the top result has rank 0.
    - `db`: (string) The base URI of the database which this result came from.
    - `docid`: (string) The ID of the document which this result is for.
    - `weight`: (float, optional) The weight assigned to the result.
 Must be positive; if absent, assume this is 0.
    - `data`: (dict, optional) The document data.
-This is the same data as is returned by accessing the document directly.
-This must be present unless the search request
+This is the same format of data as is returned by accessing the document directly, but that some fields may have been filtered out due to options passed along with the search request.
+   - `summary`: (dict, optional) A summary of the document data.
+The summary is field specific, and contains data in the same format as normal document data.
+Summarisation markup may have been inserted in the data, according to options passed along with the search request.

-Note that rank here is not defined in the same way as `start_index` in the opensearch specification; rank starts at 0, whereas `start_index` starts at 1.
+Note that rank here is not defined in the same way as `startIndex` in the opensearch specification; rank starts at 0, whereas `startIndex` starts at 1.
-If implementing an opensearch inteface, `matches_human_readable_estimate` is probably the best value to use for the `totalResults` return value.
+If implementing an opensearch interface, `matches_human_readable_estimate` is probably the best value to use for the `totalResults` return value.

 As shown above, a contextual summary can also be returned with each hit (see searching).

 POST/PUT data
 =============

-Sent as type ``application/json`` or as ``json`` field in form data.

-All POST requests must send a JSON object, even if just an empty array or ``true``.  # FIXME - why?

-The value ``null`` on its own is used to indicate deletion of a resource.
-# FIXME - is it?  we're probably using the DELETE method instead, actually.
+Data supplied along with a POST or PUT request to many of the resources may often need to be sent as JSON encoded data.
+In this situation, there are two ways to send it:

+ - Send the request body as type ``application/json``.
+ - Send the request body as form-encoded data, containing a ``json`` field containing the JSON encoded data.

+Note that, due to limits on URI lengths supported for GET requests, the API sometimes allows a POST request (with a large request body) to be made where a GET request would be more appropriate.

 Return Values
 =============

-Error/success indicated by HTTP response code.
-Optional JSON body.
+An request which attempts to access a resource which is not found will return a 404 error.

+Most other errors will be returned as a 400 error, with a JSON body indicating the details of the error.
+FIXME - currently, the body isn't JSON.

+Unanticipated internal errors will result in a error in the 500 series, with a human-readable body indicating some details of the error which occurred.
+A traceback will generally be included in the log in this situation, too.

+Currently, all successful requests will result in a 200 status code.
+Sometimes it would be more appropriate to return a 201 or 202 status code, but we have experienced problems with clients following the associated "Location" headers as if they were redirects, so for now we're sticking to 200 status codes.

 Database Methods
 ================